djosix/webdir/README.md

 ## Features

+- No extra dependencies, all you need is a Go compiler
 - Operations: List, Create, Upload, Move, Copy, Delete, Edit
 - Open file in a popup window (Shift-click) or a new tab (click or press Enter on focused file)
 - Dark mode and light mode